jcmf/glulx-strings/gulpfile.coffee.md

 And I only needed to give it a base to counteract the weird leading slash, I think.
 Yes, that kinda makes sense now that I think about it.

+But will it coffeeify?

+      .pipe plugins.inline js: plugins.coffeeify()
+      .pipe gulp.dest '.'

+Boy will it ever.
+Good!